Rating Natural Mole Removal Options

 Natural mole removal options are relatively cheaper and painless compared to the mainstream surgical option.
 This natural option relies on natural ingredients which are proven to be effective and safe for this kind of condition.
 Among the myriad of natural options for mole removal, castor oil and apple cider vinegar are the most common.

-The use of castor oil for the removal of unwanted moles is supported by clinical studies and researches.
+The use of tea tree oil and castor oil for the removal of unwanted moles is supported by clinical studies and researches.
+Tea tree oil is also effective for treating conditions like nail fungus and ringworm as documented on this Funginix wesbite.
 In fact, the FDA considers it as a safe natural mole removal option.
 Its active ingredient, Ricinoleic acid, is derived from the castor bean and has long been used in treating various skin problems.